Exclude Rules

 /home/jim/def

-• * means zero or more characters other than slash
+• * matches zero or more characters except slash

-• ** means zero or more characters including slash
+• ** matches zero or more characters including slash

-• [abc] means one character either a, b, or c
+• [abc] matches one character either a, b, or c

-• [!abc] means one character not a, b, nor c
+• [!abc] matches one character not a, b, nor c

 As with x rules, glob patterns without slashes match anywhere, for example: